getantidote/getantidote.github.io/_sections/07-commands.md

 ## List

-If you want to see what plugins you have in your home folder, you can of course list
+You can list the plugins you have cloned to your antidote home folder:
-them:

 ```console
 $ antidote list